-Fax: (202) 690-7442; or
+Fax: (833) 256-1665 or (202) 690-7442; or

 Email: program.intake@usda.gov.

 This institution is an equal opportunity provider.

 Public Meeting Notice

 The public is invited to attend Aspire Public Schools public meetings.
 If you require any reasonable accommodation to enable you to attend and or participate, please contact the Aspire Home Office at least 48 hours prior to the meeting.
 Call (510) 434-5000 or info@aspirepublicschools.org with your request.